CottageLabs/jisc-publications-router/docs/using_the_gem.md

     ```

   * The content for each notification, stored within the directory for each notification,  in a pair tree of depth 2 (as shown above)

+`since_id_filepath` :

+* The filepath of the file used to store the last id retrieved from the notifications API.
+This is then read in the next run of the API.
+* Optional.
+The default value is `{notifications_dir}/.since`
+* NOTE: If the value of `since_id_filepath` is set to `.since`, it will be saved within the notifications directory.

 `api_endpoint` :